OrgPad-com/volcano/README.md

 (build/build-web! (config/config))
 ```

-You can call it from REPL or put it inside `-main` and running it via `lein run`.
-It will copy the non-excluded static
+You can call it from REPL or put it inside `-main` and running it via `lein run` (as done in the template).
+It will copy
-resources to the build directory.
+the non-excluded static resources to the build directory.
 Then, it builds a single html file for each defined page.

 ## Structure of config map